dpatlut/dpatlut.github.io/README.md

 #Missing Functionality
-1.implement ace switch
+1. implement ace switch
-2.reset of the game
+2. reset of the game
-3.remove cards from deck after each game
+3. remove cards from deck after each game
+4. Fix responsivness
+  a)fixed positioning on bottom elements